Skip to main content

 }

-Agent: AI Email Assistant
+• Agent: AI Email Assistant (https://email-agent.aiservices.com)

-Will be accessing: Corporate Email API
+• Will access: Corporate Email API (https://api.mailservice.com)

-This application will act on behalf of Alice (alice@acme-corp.com)
+This application will act on behalf of Alice (alice@acme-corp.com).

-Step 8: Exchange Authorization Code for Tokens
+Step 8: Exchange the authorization code for tokens

 // Alice is redirected back with authorization code